-However, the victorious Allies who had suffered much greater financial and human loss, were in less mood to be magnanimous.
+However, the victorious Allies, who had suffered much greater financial and human loss were in less mood to be magnanimous.
 France, and to a lesser extent Great Britain, wanted to impose reparations and a harsh peace treaty on Germany.
-There was also a reluctance to accept the principle of self-determination because of the Empires and colonies of the allies.
+There was also a reluctance to accept the principle of self-determination because of their Empires and colonies.

 The British PM said of Woodrow Wilson and his French counterpart at the Treaty of Versailles.